PermafrostDiscoveryGateway/viz-workflow/gke_workflow/README.md

     If successful, your terminal now displays: `username@pdg-gke-entrypoint:~$`

-4. Clone or pull updates from the `viz-workflow` to your home directory in the endpoint so you have access to the files for the next section `Running the script`.
+4. Clone or pull updates from the `viz-workflow` to your home directory in the endpoint so you have access to the files for the next section [Running the script](#running-the-script).

 ## One-time setup